agatabl/CP_detection/README.md

 `cv2.HoughCircles(image, method, dp, minDist[, circles[, param1[, param2[, minRadius[, maxRadius]]]]])`

 Depending of type of imge one's working on the values may vary significantly.

+Values of N,S,E,W inputs must be in decimal degrees.